trungit2001/data-mining-labs/README.md

 Data mining and application
 ================
-Apriori rules with Java code and Weka framework
+Apriori rules and FP-Growth with Java code and Weka framework